NavidHashemiControl/NavidHashemicontrol.github.io/_pages/about.md

 Please feel free to visit my [github](https://github.com/Navidhashemicontrol) repository for my other open source contributions.

 ## Research Outcomes
-I have published 4 jouranal papers and 17 conference papers focusing on Neurosymbolic Learning and Verification, Autonomous Cyber Physical Systsems and Control Theory in reputable IEEE and ACM journals and conferences.
+I have published 4 jouranal papers and 17 conference papers focusing on learning based neurosymbolic control synthesis and and its formal verification, safety analysis and safe design of autonomous cyber physical systsems and control theory in the most reputable IEEE and ACM journals and conferences.
 Feel free to see my [publication entry](https://navidhashemicodes.github.io/publications/)